JhoramNarsico/Rich-Land-Inventory-System/README.md

 # Rich Land Auto Supply - Inventory System

 This document provides instructions on how to set up and run the Rich Land Auto Supply Inventory System project on a local development machine.
 This project is a web application built using the Django framework in Python.
+It has also REST API which we use the Django REST Framework (DRF), a powerful and flexible toolkit for building Web APIs.

 ## Prerequisites